None of the Above

 Q. In an article I am editing, the book title Di kupe appears (kupe is Yiddish for “heap”), and in the text the author will use the Yiddish word kupe instead of heap.
 I am following CMOS advice to italicize a foreign word if it is not in the dictionary.
 However, since the word and the title are the same, I am afraid that it might confuse the reader.
 Should I translate the Yiddish word when it is not used as a title?

 A. Since the word will be lowercased as a word, and the title Di kupe includes the uppercased article Di, you can use italics for both and edit for clarity in contexts where there could be confusion.
-In any case, when a foreign word is used throughout a document, you can always decide to declare it to be familiar enough for roman treatment.
+In any case, when a word from another language is used throughout a document, you can always decide to declare it to be familiar enough for roman treatment.